Neha-Makru/Neha-Makru/README.md

 ### Hi there 👋
 **Neha Makru**
 # Intro
-My name is Neha Makru.
+My name is Neha Makru. <br>
-Passionate about the wonders possible using AI 🤖
-BTech CSE AI (2022-2026)
+Passionate about the wonders possible using AI 🤖 <br> BTech CSE AI (2022-2026)